 Get asset analytics and user insights

-Brandfolder’s analytics tools let you export data on every aspect of your assets.
+Brandfolder’s analytics let you export data on every aspect of your assets.
 You can see who’s been using what, where, how often, and what for.
-You can even monitor your top performing images, videos and audio filesD as well as see who’s been downloading your assets.
+You can even monitor your top performing images, videos and audio files, as well as see who’s been downloading your assets.

 Send your assets to print

-If your retailers, distributors or colleagues need to print your assets on the other side of the world, you can ensure consistent quality with fast, local, on-demand printing straight from Brandfolder.
-A useful feature if your brand needs printing services.
+If your colleagues on the other side of the world need to print your assets, you can ensure consistent quality with local on-demand printing straight from Brandfolder.

 Brandfolder cons

 As is often the case with many large DAM solutions, Brandfolder’s strengths can also be its weaknesses.
-The sheer breadth of features and capabilities can make it a little cumbersome.
+The sheer breadth of features and capabilities can make it cumbersome.

 Big learning curve

-For example, Tracy isn’t happy with the amount of work needed in the back end:
+For example, one reviewer isn’t happy with the amount of work needed in the back end:

 “The biggest challenge is finding what I need quickly.
 As a small startup organization, it’s tough to tag thousands of images in a way to make a search quick and easy.
 If you don’t have the resources to tag and sort, Google Drive or intranet shared folders might be a more cost-effective option.”

-And Chris is still figuring out ways to make Brandfolder do what he wants it to do:
+And another is still figuring out ways to make Brandfolder do what he wants it to do:

 “In the beginning, getting used to Brandfolder’s structure was a little tricky.
 We spent hours with our account rep on training our team on how to get around Brandfolder.
 While it’s still not 100% where we had hoped to be, we’re figuring out creative ways to make Brandfolder do what we need it to do.”